Kotlin/dokka/docs/topics/dokka-get-started.md

 <tabs group="build-script">
 <tab title="Gradle Kotlin DSL" group-key="kotlin">

+> This guide applies to Dokka Gradle Plugin (DGP) v2 mode.
+The previous DGP v1 mode is no longer supported.
+> If you're upgrading from v1 to v2 mode, see the [Migration guide](dokka-migration.md).
+>
+{style="note"}

 **Apply the Gradle Dokka plugin**

 Apply the Dokka Gradle plugin (DGP) in the root build script of your project: